Boris_2009_2

 Authority and Leadership.
 Group-Dynamics Sommer School, The Free German University, West Berlin, August 1989

-LANGUAGES: Fluent in English, German, Bulgarian, Russian
+LANGUAGES: Fluent in English, German, Russian, Bulgarian

 Return to Boris’s main page

-This page was last updated in January 2013
+This page was last updated in May 2023